adobe-rnd/aem-martech/README.md

 It's key differentiator are:
 - 🌍 Experience Platform enabled: the library fully integrates with our main Adobe Experience Platform and all the services of our ecosystem
 - 🚀 extremely fast: the library is optimized to reduce load delay, TBT and CLS, and has minimal impact on your Core Web Vitals
-- 👤 privacy-first: the library does not track you by default, and can easily be integrated with your preferred consent management system
+- 👤 privacy-first: the library does not track end users by default, and can easily be integrated with your preferred consent management system to open up more advanced use cases

 ## Prerequisites